viviandande/Sign-Up-Login/README.md

-# Simple Sign-Up, Login w/ Userpanel.
+# Simple Sign-Up, Login w/ User Dashboard.

+ - Simple Sign-Up, Login w/ User Dashboard using only the " LocalStorage ".

- - This is re-coded and this is not yet fully responsive.
+ - This is re-coded.

  - Here is the demo link :  <a href="https://jinshin19.github.io/Sign-Up-Login/"> Try it. </a>